 In 2012, Stanford University’s Andrew NG and Daphne Koller founded Coursera, one of the world’s most extensive online learning platforms.
 Other successful platforms that emerged during this time were Udacity and edX.
 Thus, 2012 was labeled as the “Year of the Massive Open Online Course (MOOC).”
 (Tamm, 2019)

 From 2020 up to the present, the traditional classroom-based setting has been facing a major blow when the COVID-19 crisis took place.
 As a result, parents and schools were compelled to consider elearning just to continue students’ education while they are in quarantine.
 Students have been attending online classes where their teachers use teaching software to teach from home.
-Clearly, the pandemic has shown the versatility and advantages of elearning (Keegan, 2020).
+Clearly, the pandemic has shown the versatility and advantages of elearning (Keegan, 2020) and online schools and colleges.

 The utilization of elearning both in the fields of academe and business manifests that the last decade was integral to the development of elearning today and brought more interesting facets to it.
 Elearning has fully prospered as online information and elearning opportunities became readily available to the public.